 Supervised apartments are a community residential service option which allows ten individuals more independence than group home living.
 This program is geared towards clients living more independent lives and focuses on more advanced skills such as finding a job, budgeting and building relationships.

 The In-Home Program provides support services to adults with developmental disabilities who live in their own apartment or house.
-Staff offer up to twenty hours per week of assistance in various skill development areas, such as activities of daily living, socialization and recreation.
+The amount of hours per week varies based on the client’s individual needs.
+Staff offer assistance in various skill development areas, such as activities of daily living, socialization and recreation.

 INTERESTED IN WORKING WITH US?